CDOTISW/cdotisw.github.io/README.md

 ## <a id="Implementation"></a>Implementing HTML Logistics:

-This is a reference website on the feature this proposal seeks permission to use: [Custon HTML block - Wordpress.com Support](https://wordpress.com/support/wordpress-editor/blocks/custom-html-block/)
+This is a reference website on the feature this proposal seeks permission to use: [Custom HTML block - Wordpress.com Support](https://wordpress.com/support/wordpress-editor/blocks/custom-html-block/)

 ### Steps to use the Custom HTML block:
 1. Upload the HTML file into some online hosting software.